cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 ### Consensus version and name

-The `upgrade` module keeps in its own store the [different module versions](https://docs.cosmos.network/master/core/upgrade.html#tracking-module-versions) that are currently running.
+The `upgrade` module keeps in its store the [different module versions](https://docs.cosmos.network/master/core/upgrade.html#tracking-module-versions) that are currently running.
 To signal an upgrade, your module needs to return a different value when queried by the `upgrade` module.
 Change it from `2` to `3`, or whichever number works for you.
-First keep both these values in their respective locations:
+First, keep both these values in their respective locations:

 <CodeGroup>